martinfilliau/moxie/docs/source/http_api/rti.rst

 .. code-block:: javascript
    {mesages: [],
     services: [],
+    type: '',
-    type: ''}
+    title: ''}

-The ``type`` attribute should be a unique identifier for that RTI representation.
-Here are the existing RTI representations.
+The ``type`` attribute should be a unique identifier for that RTI representation and the ``title`` attribute should be a human readable title for the information.
+Here are examples of RTI representations.

 rail-arrivals
 -------------